 It was a lightbulb moment to realize that empathy can enable problem-solving and jumpstart action.
 From there, he was eager to learn the skill.

-My husband has also seen the benefits of learning and practicing empathy.
+He has seen tremendous benefits of learning and practicing empathy.
 When I recently commented on how masterful he’d become with empathizing with me, he replied, “Yeah, life has been a lot easier for me since I learned to empathize.
 No more pressure to be the problem solver.
 And it feels like it’s brought us closer together, too.”

 Myth: Male Brains Aren’t Wired for Empathy